mongodb/chatbot/CONTRIBUTING.md

 Refer to the each project's `README` files for information about running that project.

-You can also run a development build of both the `chat-server` and `chat-ui` with hot reload by running the following command from the root of the monorepo:
+You can also run a development build of both the `mongodb-chatbot-server` and `chat-ui` with hot reload by running the following command from the root of the monorepo:

 ```sh